 Dear Prospective Resident,

-We are really proud to be UT Southwestern residents and would love to have you join our family.
+We are excited that you are considering UT Southwestern for your residency training.
+We are proud to be UT Southwestern residents and would love to have you join our family.
+We cannot wait to learn more about you in your application and to meet you during one of our interview days.
 If you have any questions about our program, please do not hesitate to contact us.

 We wish you all the best in your interview season!

 Psychiatry Chiefs 2022-2023